E. James Small

 dark, and is usually a lower wattage light or placed

-used in place of that light.
+bounce the key light in place of that second lamp.

 Pterodactyl model above was shot with the simplest